This content has not yet been reviewed and may contain errors.

 • Vasopressin (0.01–0.04 U/min) is preferred — ↑ SVR without ↑ PVR.
 Caution at higher doses (> 0.04 U/min may cause coronary vasoconstriction).

-• Noradrenaline as second-line at moderate doses — at higher doses (> 0.2 µg/kg/min) may increase PVR
+• Noradrenaline as second-line at moderate doses — at higher doses (> 15 µg/min or > 0.2 µg/kg/min) may increase PVR; consider adding a second vasopressor at this threshold rather than uptitrating further

 inotropes (acute)